MIT-LCP/mimic-website/README.md

 ## Note on deploying the website

 Automatic builds have not yet been implemented.
-Currently deploys using the method described at: http://www.andrewcodispoti.com/deploy-process/

 ## Issues with the website or MIMIC